MattMcFarland/phaser-menu-system/readme.md

   }
 ```

-I decided to make it change the text to ready, so if the user is out of focus the game will not start.
-THat way
+I decided to make it change the text to ready, because by default phaser will pause the game when it comes out of focus.
+So if a user sees the preload screen, then clicks on another tab in their browser, the game state will not change.
+The assets will still load, but they'll be greeted with the 'ready' text.
+Then once they refocus the game, it will
+change the state to the game menu.

+There's also a timer for 5 seconds, so even if it is fully loaded there's an additional 5 seconds for the user to
-they can click to continue, otherwise it will transition on its own.
-Feel free to adjust the timer, or remove it
+see the really awesome splash screen you just made.
+However, free to adjust the timer, or remove it altogether
-if you think it is too much of a delay.
+if you think it is too much... ;)

 We also want to enqueue the other states of our game like so: